Limits of spiked random matrices II: CLT and tightness for Gaussian and Wishart models

-It suffices prove tightness and convergence in distribution along a subsequence of any given subsequence, and we may therefore assume that $p/n\to\gamma^2\in[0,\infty]$.
-Each case of \eqref{dyW} contains two terms, and each one of these terms forms an independent increment process to which Proposition \ref{p.CLT} may be applied.
+where the $O(1)$ terms stand in for the interior Gaussian sums of (\ref{S}), all of whose \emph{moments} are bounded uniformly in $n,p$.
+Since $m^{1+k}/(np)^{k/2} \le m^{1-2k} = o(1)$ for $k\ge1$, these terms are negligible in the scaling of Proposition~\ref{p.CLT} in the sense that the associated processes converge to the zero process.
+Next, use that expressions of type $\chi_n-\sqrt{n}$ are $O(1)$ in the same sense, and that $\sqrt{n}-\sqrt{n-j}=O(j/\sqrt {n})=O(m/\sqrt{n}) = o(1)$ since we consider $j/m$ bounded here (and similarly for $p$), to write It suffices to prove tightness and convergence in distribution along a subsequence of any given subsequence, and we may therefore assume that $p/n\to\gamma^2\in[0,\infty]$.
+Each case of (\ref{dyW}) contains two terms, and each one of these terms forms an independent increment process to which Proposition \ref{p.CLT} may be applied.
 (Break the $\F$-valued terms up further into their real-valued parts.)
 Standard moment computations as in the Gaussian case, together with independence, then lead to the joint convergence of processes

 where $b_k, \wt b_k$ are standard real Brownian motions and $b_{k,l}$ are standard $\F$ Brownian motions, all independent except that $b_{k+r,l+r}$ and $b_{k,l}$ are identified.
-Therefore $Y_{n,i}$ are both tight.
-Furthermore, using~\eqref{Yy} we have
+Therefore, $Y_{n,i}$ are both tight.
+Furthermore, using~(\ref{Yy}) we have

 jointly for $1\le k, l\le r$.
-After the dust clears we thus arrive at exactly the same limiting process as in the Gaussian case, namely \eqref{YSA}.
+After the dust clears, we thus arrive at exactly the same limiting process as in the Gaussian case, namely (\ref{YSA}).

-We now address \eqref{y10}.
-Here we can replace $\tilde L_0$ with $\sqrt{n}I_r$ at the cost of an error that has uniformly bounded second and fourth moments.
-Now \eqref{WW} and the assumed lower bound on $W_{n,p}$ give that $\tilde\Sigma\le1+2\sqrt{p/n}$ for $n,p$ large; this matrix inequality holds entrywise in the diagonal basis for $\tilde\Sigma$ (which was fixed over $n,p$).
-One therefore obtains error terms with mean square $O(m^2/n+m^2/p) = O(m^{-1})$ which is $o(1)$ as required. \end{proof}
+We now address (\ref{y10}).
+Here, we can replace $\tilde L_0$ with $\sqrt{n}I_r$ at the cost of an error that has uniformly bounded second and fourth moments.
+Now (\ref{WW}) and the assumed lower bound on $W_{n,p}$ give that $\tilde\Sigma\le1+2\sqrt{p/n}$ for $n,p$ large; this matrix inequality holds entrywise in the diagonal basis for $\tilde\Sigma$ (which was fixed over $n,p$).
+One therefore obtains error terms with mean square $O(m^2/n+m^2/p) = O(m^{-1})$ which is $o(1)$ as required. \end{pf*}